okd-project/okd-tekton-trigger-example/README.md

 Execute the following commands

-**N.B** - change the variables in the patch-envars.yaml file before commencing (as in the comments below)
+**N.B** - change the variables in the patch-envars.yaml and patch-pvc.yaml files before commencing (as in the comments below)

 ```bash
 cd okd-tekton-trigger-example